 - Grades 7, 8 and 9 for youths that have not made their Reconciliation and or First Eucharist, Sunday 10 AM – 12:45 PM (includes the 10 AM Mass, immediately followed by class).

-We hold registration twice each year: at the start of the school year: in August and September; after the Christmas holidays: in January.
+We hold registration twice each year: at the start of the school year in August and September, and after the Christmas holidays in January.
 During these months, registration forms can be picked up from the table in the vestibule of the church or at the Parish Office during regular business hours.